DavidJCobb/pokeemerald/lu-docs/ROADMAP.md

 ** ⬜ Depends on: savedata format optimizations
 *** *// CG custom data will be bitpacked and versioned* ** ⬜ Savedata
-*** *// Prior to savedata optimization, we can just... write this wherever, pretty much.
-We can jam it at the end of either save block, though we lose forward-compatibility (which is fine for internal testing/development).
-We already have a singleton struct in memory to hold these prefs, though it's not ASLR'd, so we should modify the save routines to write it after the saveblocks rather than appending it to the saveblock structs themselves.*
-*** *// Never mind, lol.
-The save code in `save.h` and `save.c` is designed around only storing one struct per sector (though a struct can also be spread across multiple sectors) and we'd have to rewrite half or more of it to change that.
-This means we'd have to integrate the custom game option data into one of the two saveblocks... which in turn means that in order to store *any* data bitpacked, we'll need to store *all* of it bitpacked.*
 ** ⬜ Apply ASLR to the in-memory CustomGameOptions struct, just like the game does for the two saveblocks.
 ** ⬜ Custom Game Options menu
 *** ✅ Basic implementation (NOTE: untested)